 An appropriate approval system should be in place to approve or disapprove revised compensation plans for every resource.
 If you do not see a robust approval system in place, you most probably have a broken compensation management process.

 If you see every other employee getting good performance appraisals, you most probably have a broken compensation management process.
 In a true pay-for-performance system, normalization of performance appraisals is undertaken.
 Only a certain percentage of your employee workforce should receive a handsome pay raise.
 Toothless performance appraisals will lead to a loose correlation between an individual or team goals and overall org-wide goals.

 Confusions regarding incentive payouts

-Sales is a complicated and long drawn process especially so for enterprises with a large footprint.
+Sales is a complicated and long-drawn process, especially for enterprises with a large footprint.
 Selling to clients who sit in different parts of the globe will require a concerted team effort.
-If you start seeing consistent concerns being raised about the amount of incentive doled out for closing a certain deal, especially the kind where multiple hands are involved, you instantly know that your compensation management process is broken somewhere and needs immediate attention.
+If you start seeing consistent concerns being raised about the amount of incentive doled out for closing a certain deal, especially the kind where multiple hands are involved, you instantly know that your OTE (On-Target Earnings) compensation management process is broken somewhere and needs immediate attention.

 A technology-based solution that is an intuitive, insightful, and intelligent performance management system is the need of the hour for a robust compensation management process.
 Kennect offers a two-pronged solution to all your compensation woes through its incentive and performance management solutions.
 Incentive Compensation Management and Sales Performance Management by Kennect work together seamlessly to offer you a complete, transparent, and real-time compensation and benefits solution.
 Give us a try, ask for a demo today.